otherland/biblebasedliving/content/understanding-the-key-differences-between-jehovahs-witnesses-and-christianity-1722020007.md

 Jehovah's Witnesses have distinct beliefs that set them apart from mainstream Christianity.
 They reject the doctrine of the Trinity, believing that **God** is a single being and that Jesus is a created being.
 They also do not celebrate holidays like **Christmas** and **Easter**, considering them to have pagan origins.  contrast, Christianity upholds the belief in the Trinity - the Father, Son, and Holy Spirit as one God - and celebrates the birth and resurrection of Jesus Christ.

+[The Moody Bible Commentary (https://amzn.to/3BYEFmM) offers scholarly insight into original Biblical texts and translations.]

 In Christianity, the **Bible** is considered the inspired and authoritative word of God, guiding believers in their faith and practice.
 Jehovah's Witnesses, on the other hand, use their own translation of the Bible called the **New World Translation** which has been criticized for altering certain passages to fit their beliefs.  difference in interpretation can lead to varying perspectives on key theological doctrines.

 * **[John 1:1](https://www.bibleref.com/John/1/John-1-1.html)**: "In the beginning was the Word, and the Word was with God, and the Word was God."